Results for: river-fire-recovery

 FEDERAL EMERGENCY MANAGEMENT AGENCY #74845844

-Disaster survivors should be aware that con artists and criminals may try to obtain money or steal personal information through fraud, scams and identity theft.
-In some cases, thieves try to register with FEMA using stolen names, addresses and Social Security numbers.
-FEMA encourages survivors to watch for and report any suspicious activity.
+Disaster survivors should be aware that con artists and criminals may try to obtain money or steal personal information through fraud or identity theft after a disaster.
+In some cases, thieves try to apply for FEMA assistance using names, addresses and Social Security numbers they have stolen from survivors.

 • Federal and local disaster workers do not solicit or accept money.
-Do not trust anyone who offers financial help and then asks for money or personal information.
+Don’t believe anyone who promises a disaster grant in return for payment.

-• Do not disclose information to any unsolicited telephone calls or e-mails from individuals claiming to be FEMA or federal employees.
-FEMA will not contact you unless you have called FEMA first or applied for assistance.
+• Do not disclose personal information to individuals claiming to be FEMA or federal employees via unsolicited calls or emails.
+FEMA will not contact y…

 [read more]